 Does a Kansas Resale Certificate Expire?

 Certificates do not need to be renewed or updated if there is a recurring business relationship where the buyer purchases from the seller at least once every 12 months.

 Sellers are not required to accept resale certificates, however, most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.

 What steps should a business take to accept a resale certificate?

-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Kansas sales taxes on the seller.

 Before accepting a resale certificate, a seller should:

 - Review the resale certificate to make sure it is completely filled out.

 - Verify the purchaser’s Tax Registration Number is valid and active by visiting the Kansas Department of Revenue’s website.

 - Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller should investigate further.